Variational Inference for Graph Convolutional Networks in the Absence of Graph Data and Adversarial Settings

-Thus, to estimate this posterior we resort to approximations as given by stochastic \gls{VI}, which is underpinned by the maximization of the \gls{ELBO}.
-Nevertheless, even in the approximate inference world, carrying out posterior estimation over a very large discrete combinatorial space can prove incredibly hard.
-We adopt a simple but effective relaxation over both the prior and the approximate posterior using Concrete distributions \cite{maddison2016concrete}.
-To the best of our knowledge, we are the first to develop an efficient variational Bayesian approach that incorporates uncertainty information about the given graph directly and to use in the absence of graph data and in adversarial settings.
+Thus, to estimate the graph posterior we resort to approximations via stochastic \gls{VI}.
+Nevertheless, even in the approximate inference world, carrying out posterior estimation over a very large discrete combinatorial space can prove extremely hard.
+We adopt a simple but effective relaxation over both the prior and the approximate posterior using Concrete distributions \cite{maddison2016concrete}, which allows us to propagate gradients in the corresponding stochastic computational graph.
 Our experiments show that we can outperform state-of-the-art Bayesian and non-Bayesian graph neural network algorithms in the task of semi-supervised classification (i) in the absence of graph data; (ii) when the network structure is subjected to adversarial perturbations and (iii) when considering the ground truth graphs.
 Our results and analyses indicate that our framework does indeed learn new graph representations by turning on/off connections so as to improve performance on the given task.

-\subsection{Related Work}
+\subsection{Related work}

-\textbf{Graph neural networks.} Most graph-\gls{CNN} frameworks can be seen from a more general perspective under the unifying \acrlong{MONET} \citep[\acrshort{MONET},][]{monti2017geometric}.
-Before \glspl{GCN}, the problem of semi-supervised classification had been traditionally tackled via optimization of a supervised loss along with graph Laplacian regularization \cite{zhu2003semi,belkin2006manifold,weston2012deep} or via graph embeddings \cite{perozziDeepwalk2014,tangline2015,yang2016revisiting}. \glspl{GCN}, as proposed by \citet{kingma2013auto}, seem to have been the first to use spectral convolutional networks for this problem.
-However, these approaches are inherently transductive and do not generalize to unseen nodes.
-Hence, improvements to \glspl{GCN} include inductive generalizations \cite{hamilton2017inductive} and `attention' mechanisms \cite{velickovic2018graph}.
-In fact, \glspl{GAT} as proposed by \citet{hamilton2017inductive} can be somewhat more resilient to noisy settings.
-For more details of graph neural network approaches the reader is referred to the excellent related work in \citet{velickovic2018graph} and, more generally, to the surveys in \citet{zhou2018graph,wu2019comprehensive}.